Problems

-Karl and Louie are playing the following game.
-There is a round table that has \(24\) seats around it.
-Karl and Louie place action figures around the table.
-However, no two figures are allowed to sit next to each other, regardless if they belong to Karl or Louie.
-The player, who cannot place their figure loses the game, Karl goes first - show that Louie will always win.
+Karl and Louie are playing a game.
+They place action figures around a round table with 24 seats.
+No two figures are allowed to sit next to each other, regardless of whether they belong to Karl or Louie.
+The player who cannot place their figure loses the game.
+Karl goes first - show that Louie can always win.

 Katie and Andy play the following game: There are \(18\) chocolate bites on a plate.
 Each player is allowed to take \(1,2\) or \(3\) bites at once.
 The person who cannot take any more bites loses.
 Katie starts.
 Who has the winning strategy?